 Businesses should continually analyze their client base and should let go of low-margin clients and replace them with high margin clients where possible.
 This helps maximize profits and get the most out of your people.

 In our recent blog, How Cash Flow Problems Cause Business Owners to Make Bad Decisions, we discussed these three critical decision areas in more detail:

-Another case study example is Liberty Pipeline where we needed to make sure to include all hidden costs, time and leakage associated.
-What are hidden costs?
-They can be Project Managers that are in the corporate office working on planning, scheduling and staffing.
-This cost needs to be a part of your bid since it is the cost of doing the job.
+Liberty Pipeline needed to see the hidden costs, time, and (out-of-scope) leakage associated with each job in their management reports.
+For example, Project Managers that are in the corporate office, working on planning, scheduling, and staffing the job– this cost needs to be a part of your bid since it is the cost of doing the job.
 It could also be employees performing quality control in which case you need to ensure that their time is being billed.
 If travel is involved to the customers and jobs, recover those costs by including travel time in your bid.
-Keep in mind that you may not get full value for these but it is essential that they not be left out when you are pricing your jobs.
+Keep in mind that you may not get full value for these, but it is essential that they not be left out when you're pricing your jobs.